c-mcinerney/kubernetes-labs/Lab 7 - Add External Ingress.md

 [Kubernetes Service Documentation - External Ingress](https://docs.mesosphere.com/services/kubernetes/1.2.0-1.10.5/ingress/)

-# Lab 7 - Adding External Ingress and Exposing an Application
+# Adding External Ingress and Exposing an Application
 For this Lab we will install Traefik as our Kubernetes Ingress Controller to show a Hello World example

 ### Step 1: Scale Public Agent Node